Avastin (bevacizumab)

 These serious side effects include a risk of gastrointestinal perforation, occurring in over three percent of patients treated with Avastin.
 Other serious side effects include bleeding and difficulty healing.[3]

-Avastin for Mesothelioma – Ongoing Trials
+Avastin for Mesothelioma – The Latest Research

 After the FDA approved Avastin, researchers began investigating how this drug might help patients with mesothelioma.
 Clinical trials using Avastin in mesothelioma patients have been conducted with mixed results.

 Some studies have found little improvement in patients when including Avastin in combination with cisplatin and gemcitabine, while others show the addition of Avastin can help patients.
+The most recent research is more positive and promising.

 This research includes a case study in which a man with peritoneal mesothelioma did not respond well to other treatment regimens but saw marked improvement with Avastin.[5]

-The Risk of Death
+The Risk of Death from Avastin

 There have been many clinical trials using Avastin, either alone or in combination.
 Researchers discovered a disturbing trend from a meta-analysis (combining the results of several trials to see possible trends): there is a serious risk of death when Avastin is combined with more standard chemotherapy drugs.
 The results of this meta-analysis were published in 2011.[6]

-The analysis included more than 10,000 patients from sixteen clinical trials.
-While fatalities were uncommon, they did note a trend.
 Researchers observed a statistically significant difference between the 2.9 percent of patients who received Avastin and died compared to 2.2 percent of patients not receiving Avastin.
-The most common cause of death was hemorrhaging, followed by infections and gastrointestinal perforations.[6]
+The most common cause of death was hemorrhaging, followed by infections and gastrointestinal perforations.[8]

-Avastin is an anti-angiogenesis medication used in combination with many different chemotherapy drugs to help treat multiple types of cancer.
+Avastin is an anti-angiogenesis medication combined with many different chemotherapy drugs to help treat multiple types of cancer.
 Many patients receiving Avastin have undergone other treatments with varying success.
 These patients are seeking an alternative despite the risks of serious adverse side effects.
 Avastin has been shown to help improve the ability to treat the disease for patients who have mesothelioma and don’t have a history of bleeding.

-Get Your FREE Mesothelioma PacketPage Medically Reviewed and Edited by Kyle J. Becker, PharmD, MBA, BCOP
+Kyle J. Becker, PharmD, MBA, BCOP

-Kyle J. Becker, PharmD is certified by the Board of Pharmacy Specialties in Oncology Pharmacy.
+Medical Reviewer and EditorKyle J. Becker, PharmD is certified by the Board of Pharmacy Specialties in Oncology Pharmacy.
 Dr. Becker earned his pharmacy degree from Shenandoah University and he currently serves as an oncology pharmacist at Parkview Cancer Institute.